gourab-9/gourab-9/README.md

 ## 👨‍💻 About Me

+Welcome to my web corner!
+I'm Gourab Kumar, a passionate data scientist dedicated to extracting meaningful insights from complex datasets.
+I specialize in transforming raw data into actionable strategies and firmly believe in the power of data to drive informed decision-making.
+Eager to apply my analytical skills in real-world scenarios, I invite you to join me on a data-driven journey of innovation.

+As a storyteller in the realm of data, I embark on a quest to reveal narratives within numbers, bridging the gap between data and decision-makers with a creative edge.
+Together, let's explore possibilities one dataset at a time.
+I'm also a problem solver, viewing the world through a data lens, armed with a solid foundation in data science.
+Whether optimizing processes, predicting trends, or identifying opportunities, I approach each challenge with analytical rigor and a determination to make a tangible impact.

 - 💼 Associate Data Scientist | 2.5+ years in Data & AI
 - 📌 Skilled in developing ML/NLP/GenAI systems using modern tools & frameworks
 - 🌐 Experienced in deploying scalable solutions with **FastAPI, LangChain**, and **LLMs**